Flooring: Hard flooring

 Hard flooring (not to be confused with "hardwood") is a family of flooring materials that includes concrete or cement, ceramic tile, glass tiles, and natural stone products.

-Ceramic tiles are clay products which are formed into thin tiles and fired.
+Ceramic tiles are clay products that are formed into thin tiles and fired.
 Ceramic tiles are set in beds of mortar or mastic with the joints between tiles grouted.
-Varieties of ceramic tiles include quarry tile, porcelain, terracotta.
+Varieties of ceramic tiles include quarry tile, porcelain, and terracotta.

 Many different natural stones are cut into a variety of sizes, shapes, and thicknesses for use as flooring.
 Stone flooring uses a similar installation method to ceramic tile.
 Slate and marble are popular types of stone flooring that requires polishing and sealing.
 Stone aggregates, like Terrazzo, can also be used instead of raw cut stone and are available as either preformed tiles or to be constructed in-place using a cement binder.

 Porcelain stoneware can be used instead of natural stone.
 It is a ceramic material like a tile; however, it is typically 20 mm thick and often comes in squares of 60 cm.